MA in Applied Linguistics/TESOL program (MAAL/TESOL)

 Students in the MA in Applied Linguistics/TESOL program have the option to complete a practicum.
 The Practicum* is designed for students with little or no experience in teaching English to speakers of other languages (ESOL).

-During the Practicum, students engage in teaching, observation, and reflection in order to broaden their teaching experience.
-Practicum students observe experienced cooperating teachers of English Language Learners.
-They teach lessons/parts of lessons and participate in post lesson discussions, during which they receive constructive feedback and summative assessment of their performance.
+During the Practicum, students engage in teaching, observation, and reflection to broaden their teaching experience.
+Practicum students observe (on-site and/or online) experienced cooperating teachers of English Language Learners.
+They teach and record lessons/parts of lessons and participate in post lesson discussions, during which they receive constructive written feedback and summative assessment of their performance.

 A major component of the Practicum is the development of strong reflective teaching practices.
 Both the coordinator of the Practicum at Hellenic American University and the cooperating teacher at the respective foreign language school provide guidance and feedback, which helps students evaluate their own practice as an ongoing part of their professional development.